Black-Scholes-Merton Option Pricing Revisited: Did we Find a Fatal Flaw?: Analysis

 To derive their discrete-time option pricing formula, Cox, Ross and Rubinstein (1979) assume that the stock price and the option price each follow a binomial process, and point out that ``three-state or trinomial stock price movements will not lead to an option pricing formula based solely on arbitrage considerations."
 An implicit restriction of the binomial process is that the asset is only exposed to systematic risk and not to idiosyncratic risk.
 Specifically, assuming binomial processes for the stock and the option implies that each of them is exposed to just a single risk factor.
 Otherwise, if the stock would be exposed to two risk factors, the number of potential outcomes for its price would at least be equal to four instead of two, and likewise for the option.
 Since Cox, Ross and Rubinstein (1979) assume that the expected returns on the stock and the option exceed the risk-free return, their single risk factor is priced and is therefore systematic.
-Propositions \ref{p:bssr} and \ref{p:crrsr} show that this assumption directly implies the partial differential equation of Black and Scholes and the difference equation of Cox, Ross and Rubinstein (1979).
+The next proposition shows that this assumption directly implies the difference equation of Cox, Ross and Rubinstein (1979), without using the discrete-time self-financing condition or a hedging argument.

-\begin{proposition} The continuous-time partial differential equation of Black and Scholes is directly implied (without using the self-financing condition or a hedging argument) when assuming that the stock and the option are only exposed to systematic risk. \end{proposition} \begin{proof} If a stock with value $x_{t}$ and an option with value $w_{t}$ are exposed to systematic risk only, their excess rates of return are equal to:

-where $dm_{t}/m_{t}-rdt$ is the rate of return on the market portfolio in excess of the risk-free rate of return, and where $\beta_{x}$ and $\beta_{w}$ indicate the exposure of the stock and of the option to the market portfolio.\footnote{In the capital asset pricing model (CAPM) these parameters are referred to as `beta', and are defined as the covariance of the return on the asset with the return on the market portfolio, divided by the variance of the return on the market portfolio.} Defining $\alpha_{t}=w_{t}\beta_{w}/x_{t}\beta_{x}$ and combining both equations yields: